paulc4/microservices-demo/README.md

 ## Versions

+Current version (June 2018) v2.0.0 corresponds to Spring Boot 2 and Finchly release train.

+Previous versions have been tagged and can be accessed using the `release` tab above or using `git checkout <version>` - for example `git checkout v1.2.0`.

+Tagged versions are:

+* v2.0.0 - Spring Boot 2.0 and Spring Cloud release-train Finchly
-Current version v1.2.0 corresponds to Spring Boot 1.5 and Spring Cloud release-train Edgeware.
-I will upgrade to Spring Boot 2 and Finchly release train once Finchly is GA.
+* v1.2.0 corresponds to Spring Boot 1.5 and Spring Cloud release-train Edgeware

-To access V1.1.0 of the repo, corresponding to Spring Cloud release-train Brixton, click on the `release` tab in https://github.com/paulc4/microservices-demo.
-Or use `git checkout v1.1.0` after cloning locally.

-To access V1.0.0 of the repo, corresponding to Spring Cloud release-train Angel.SR6, click on the `release` tab in https://github.com/paulc4/microservices-demo.
-Or use `git checkout v1.0.0` after cloning locally.
+* v1.1.0 corresponds to Spring Cloud release-train Brixton
+* v1.0.0 corresponds to Spring Cloud release-train Angel.SR6

 ## Using an IDE